Brisingeros/multi-layer-dss/README.md

 # multi-layer-dss

-A npm package that builds a multi-layered Decisión Support System (DSS) for Node.js.
+A npm package that builds a multi-layered Decision Support System (DSS) for Node.js.

 This package makes use of three core clases: Flow, Layer, Rule; written in TypeScript and builded to JS.